Cambridge Community Field Teacher

 About This Position

-We are looking for experienced educators who are enthusiastic about working with youth in school and out of school, highly motivated, love to be outdoors, dedicated to environmental education and deeply committed to equity in access to nature.
-Cambridge Community Field Teachers work with Mass Audubon Education Coordinators to develop and implement hands-on, youth-driven, nature-based programming for schools, after school programs, community groups, and families, promoting Mass Audubon’s mission of protecting the nature of Massachusetts for wildlife and people.
+We are looking for educators who are enthusiastic about working with people of all ages, highly motivated, love to be outdoors, dedicated to environmental education and deeply committed to equity in access to nature.
+Cambridge Community Field Teachers work with Mass Audubon Education Coordinators to develop and implement hands-on, nature-based programming for, youth, community groups, and families, who visit Magazine Beach Park Nature Center, promoting Mass Audubon’s mission of protecting the nature of Massachusetts for wildlife and people.
 The ideal candidate will also support Mass Audubon’s commitment to climate change education, equity, and justice and bring a diverse range of experiences, expressions, and views to their work.
 Cambridge Community Field Teachers will primarily teach in Cambridge though may occasionally teach and participate in trainings at sanctuaries throughout Greater Boston including Broadmoor Wildlife Sanctuary in Natick, Drumlin Farm Wildlife Sanctuary in Lincoln, and Habitat Wildlife Sanctuary in Belmont.

 Duties & Responsibilities